 Let us worship God.

-Keep on praying! – A message from the Moderator of the Presbytery of Greenock and Paisley
+Take it to the Lord in prayer – a message from the Moderator of the Presbytery of Greenock and Paisley

 Call to Prayer